dagger/dagger/RELEASING.md

 - [ ] Check that Dagger nix flake has been updated to latest, e.g. [dagger: ->
   v0.10.2](https://github.com/dagger/nix/commit/26a1fee07e8b466b30da6be53c5e8f1566c33797)

-## ⚙️ CI ⏱ `2mins`

-- [ ] Mention in the release thread on Discord that our CI can be updated to the just-released version. cc @gerhard @matipan

 ## Last step